bright/new-www/content/projects/digitally-connecting-the-uk-care-homes.md

 We helped our client during the crucial post-MVP phase to build a solution that addresses all the needs and requirements of the nurses and doctors working with the system. **eMAR now supports a wide range of care homes across the UK**.
 As the population ages, the demand for care services that allow older individuals to remain in their homes becomes increasingly important.
 Therefore, solutions like eMAR will play a significant role in digitizing healthcare.

-During our collaboration with Camascope, we also built the [Remote Patient Monitoring with wearables and a telemedicine application](/projects/remote-patient-monitoring/).
+During our collaboration, we also built the [Remote Patient Monitoring with wearables and a telemedicine application](/projects/remote-patient-monitoring/).
 Read more about it in another case study!